AshishKukreti2003/create_a_responsive_website_using_html_css_and_javascript/README.md

 - **About:** Learn about the project's mission and its role in transforming education, both locally and globally.
 - **Services:** Dive deeper into the educational methodologies and the diverse services offered.
 - **Contact Us:** Use the contact form to get in touch or submit any queries or concerns.

-## Contributing

-Contributions are welcomed!
-To contribute to iEducate:

-1. Fork the repository.
-2. Create your branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m 'Add YourFeature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a pull request.

-Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details on the contribution process.

-## License

-This project is licensed under the [Your License Name](LICENSE) - see the [LICENSE](LICENSE) file for details.

 ## Demo